 Not speaking the language.
 Cantonese is very hard to learn.

-School closure for 10 weeks now is the biggest thing.
+School closure for ten weeks now is the biggest thing.
 The whole family have been at home most of this time.
-I’m going out for work about 50% less than normal.
+I’m going out to work about 50% less than normal.

 Worrying about family in worse affected places.
 Not being able to plan anything.

-9. Do you have any tips for anyone in lock down or self isolation?
+Do you have any tips for anyone in lockdown or self-isolation?

 Accept offers of help from friends, neighbours and community organisations.
 Stay engaged socially via online means.

 What are you doing differently now compared to a few months ago?